ConsciousML/KNN-from-scratch/README.md

 The experiment is implemented using PyTorch.

 ## Wine Quality Dataset
-The K-nearest neighbors is trained on physicochemical data to predict the quality of a red or white wine<br>
+The K-nearest neighbors is trained on physicochemical data to predict the quality of a red or white wines.<br>
 This dataset contains 6497 samples and the following features:
 - fixed acidity
 - volatile acidity